smddzcy/learning-new-technologies/README.md

 # learning-new-technologies

-I've started to create too many repositories, and I thought it would be much better to combine all of my learning process to a single repository.
+I've started to create too many repositories, and I thought it would be much better to combine all of my learning process in a single place.

 ## Technologies Learned